godotengine/godot-docs/tutorials/audio/audio_buses.rst

 Default bus layout
 ------------------

 The default bus layout is automatically saved to the ``res://default_bus_layout.tres`` file.
-Other bus layouts can be saved to/retrieved from files in case of having to change snapshots, but in most cases, this is not necessary.
+Custom bus arrangements can saved and loaded from disk.